lud/tonka/spec.md

 We cannot rely on CubDB key ordering to select ranges here.
 Using PostgreSQL, we would store a new row for each `%{exp: expiration_ms, d: cleanup_data}`.

+If we want to be able to run a cleanup only for a given project, we will need to be able to lookup cleanup elements with:
+- the component name
+- the inputs and keys to compute the hash.